 Proof that safe toiletries help endometriosis

-There has been feedback at Endo-Resolved from women who have made the change to natural chemical-free toiletries.
-They are reporting a marked improvement in their symptoms of endometriosis.
+There has been feedback at here at Endo-Resolved from women who have made the change to natural chemical-free toiletries.
+They are reporting a marked improvement in their symptoms.
 For some women this improvement is noticed quite quickly.

 The feed-back of these improvements includes reduction of general pain, reduction of menstrual pain, reduction of tiredness and a reduction in the levels of feeling general run-down.